-Resources for knitters and designers
+Resources for designers

 When I started designing, I had no idea how patterns are created.
 Sure, I have knitted from them, I knew the basic structure, also I was aware that each designer has his (her) own style.
 I followed the path I always take - I checked if there is a book about it.
 Sure thing, I quickly found one (see it below).
 I read it and several first patterns were born (shawls).